 3. Pineapple

 Some people shy away from highly sweet-tasting fruit like pineapples because they may feel too sugary to be healthy.
 But that’s simply not true.
 Like many other fruits, pineapples contain natural sugars, but there are more nutrients to consider.
 Pineapples offer folate, potassium, and antioxidants that one 2021 animal study says may help lower cholesterol.
-One cup of pineapple chunks contains only 83 calories.
-Pair pineapple with Greek yogurt or cottage cheese to make a satisfying snack.
+One cup of pineapple chunks contains only 83 calories due to their high water content.
+Pair pineapple with Greek yogurt or cottage cheese for a snack that is sure to satisfy your sweet tooth.

 4. Stone Fruits